Ordering Guarantees in Distributed Messaging

 Availability can degrade because total order requires a leader that sequences all operations.
 If that leader fails, you lose ordering or availability.
 Kafka handles leader election gracefully, but partition leadership creates latency during failover.

 Latency increases because consumers waiting for earlier messages add delay.
-Systems that preserve strict ordering often have higher p99 latencies due to head-of-line blocking.
+Strict ordering often means higher p99 latencies due to head-of-line blocking.

 Designing for Ordering